Progressive Practice / Public Settings

 What does it take to bring them together?

-Join renowned educator Deborah Meier and a panel of Bank Street-prepared principals for the College's tenth annual Niemeyer symposium.
+On May 15, 2015, renowned educator Deborah Meier and a panel of Bank Street-prepared principals came to Bank Street for the College's tenth annual Niemeyer symposium.

 After teaching in early childhood classrooms early in her career, Meier became not only an advocate for progressive policies and practice in public settings, but also a pioneer in founding innovative schools serving primarily students of color in New York City's District 4.
 She supported the development of similar schools throughout the city, and in 1984 helped found the Coalition of Essential Schools.